-East Bethel is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, East Bethel is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in East Bethel who work in office and administrative support (15.94%), management occupations (9.81%), and sales jobs (6.69%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, East Bethel is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, East Bethel is a city of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in East Bethel who work in office and administrative support (12.68%), management occupations (9.36%), and sales jobs (7.71%).

-In terms of college education, East Bethel is nearly on par with the US average for all cities of 21.84%: 19.67% of adults 25 and older in East Bethel have a bachelor's degree or advanced degree.
+The education level of East Bethel citizens is a little higher than the average for US cities and towns: 23.82% of adults in East Bethel have at least a bachelor's degree.

 The most common language spoken in East Bethel is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.